Is it safer to fly or drive this summer? 5 health experts weigh in.

 [Air travel is up 400 percent from its record-low point in the pandemic, according to the TSA]

-A CDC epidemiologist says there’s “no such thing as safe travel”
+A CDC epidemiologist says there’s ‘no such thing as safe travel’

-With over a hundred thousand deaths right now in the United States due to the coronavirus, Allison Walker, a senior epidemiologist in the Center for Disease Control and Prevention’s Travelers’ Health Branch, says “there’s really no such thing as safe travel."
+With more than 100,000 deaths in the United States attributed to the coronavirus, Allison Walker, a senior epidemiologist in the Centers for Disease Control and Prevention’s Travelers’ Health Branch, says “there’s really no such thing as safe travel.”

-Whether you’re driving or flying, there may be health concerns due to a variety of factors.
+Whether you’re driving or flying, there may be health concerns because of a variety of factors.

 “Different modes of transportation have different risks,” she said.
 “When you have people in close proximity and you’re not doing social distancing, if people aren’t wearing masks or people don’t have access to hand washing, all of those things are risk factors.”